 If a turbocharger with too much boost is added to a fuel-injected car, the system may not provide enough fuel -- either the software programmed into the controller will not allow it, or the pump and injectors are not capable of supplying it.
 In this case, other modifications will have to be made to get the maximum benefit from the turbocharger.

-For more information on turbochargers and related topics, check out the links on the next page.
+For more information on turbochargers and related topics, check out the links below.